Brain: Development

 Once a neuron is in place, it extends dendrites and an axon into the area around it.
 Axons, because they commonly extend a great distance from the cell body and need to reach specific targets, grow in a particularly complex way.
 The tip of a growing axon consists of a blob of protoplasm called a growth cone, studded with chemical receptors.
 These receptors sense the local environment, causing the growth cone to be attracted or repelled by various cellular elements, and thus to be pulled in a particular direction at each point along its path.
 The result of this pathfinding process is that the growth cone navigates through the brain until it reaches its destination area, where other chemical cues cause it to begin generating synapses.
 Considering the entire brain, thousands of genes create products that influence axonal pathfinding.

+Strictly speaking, the brain develops as two separate organs that come to function as one.
+Within the early neuroectoderm, there are two distinct progenitor cells, one of which gives rise to the hindbrain, and the other gives rise to the forebrain and midbrain.
+This developmental pattern appears to have arisen in the hemichordates, and continued through evolution into humans.

 The synaptic network that finally emerges is only partly determined by genes, though.
 In many parts of the brain, axons initially "overgrow", and then are "pruned" by mechanisms that depend on neural activity.
 In the projection from the eye to the midbrain, for example, the structure in the adult contains a very precise mapping, connecting each point on the surface of the retina to a corresponding point in a midbrain layer.
 In the first stages of development, each axon from the retina is guided to the right general vicinity in the midbrain by chemical cues, but then branches very profusely and makes initial contact with a wide swath of midbrain neurons.
 The retina, before birth, contains special mechanisms that cause it to generate waves of activity that originate spontaneously at a random point and then propagate slowly across the retinal layer.
 These waves are useful because they cause neighboring neurons to be active at the same time; that is, they produce a neural activity pattern that contains information about the spatial arrangement of the neurons.
 This information is exploited in the midbrain by a mechanism that causes synapses to weaken, and eventually vanish, if activity in an axon is not followed by activity of the target cell.
 The result of this sophisticated process is a gradual tuning and tightening of the map, leaving it finally in its precise adult form.